 The TIP, RTP, and corresponding conformity determinations are prepared by each MPO.
-Copies of the Draft documents are provided to member agencies and others, including FHWA, Federal Transit Administration (FTA), EPA, Caltrans, CARB, and the Air District for review.
+Copies of the draft documents are provided to member agencies and others, including FHWA, Federal Transit Administration (FTA), EPA, Caltrans, CARB, and the Air District for review.
 The conformity analysis is required to be publicly available and an opportunity for public review and comment is provided.
-MCTC adopted consultation process and policy for conformity analysis includes a 30-day comment period followed by a public meeting.
+MCTC's adopted consultation process and policy for conformity analysis includes a 30-day comment period (55-day for the RTP) followed by a public meeting.